 One of the main reasons people overcook their meat is that they have no idea the temperature their meat is at in the cooking process.
-By the time they use one of the old school indicators of doneness, cut into it, clear juices, etc., it’s probably too late.
+By the time they use one of the old school indicators of doneness like cutting into it or looking for clear juices, etc., it’s probably too late.

 Now, before I get an email from T-Bone McTarnahan exclaiming his preternatural ability at judging the doneness of meat, needing a meat thermometer doesn’t apply to everyone.

 There are plenty of people with thousands of hours of cooking experience that are pretty good at judging the doneness of their meat.
 But even they don’t have x-ray vision or the ability to tell you that your hamburger is at 135 degrees Fahrenheit in the middle.

 A meat thermometer can.
 In this world of hacks (I hate that term), it is the ultimate way to bridge the gap between a rookie cook and a self-proclaimed culinary icon on Reddit.

 I’m assuming a majority of the people reading this don’t have a meat thermometer so I’ll give you a quick bullet point list of the benefits of having a meat thermometer.

 - It saves you time.

 - No more guessing if your food is safe to eat.

 - You can cook your meat to a lower serving temperature than the recommended FDA guidelines due to temperature pasteurization.